rosen-bridge/operation/docs/watcher/cardano-config.md

 For all Watchers, even if you're targeting a different network than Ergo to watch, you still need to configure the Ergo Wallet and Ergo Configuration sections

+Before proceeding, be sure to have followed the initial deployment instructions found [here](./deploy-docker.md).

 ## Ergo Wallet (Essential for all Watchers)

 1. Create a new, empty wallet for your Watcher, and set the wallet mnemonic in the `MNEMONIC=` enviroment variable (`.env`) file. (you can use any wallet to generate a valid mnemonic on Ergo, and please use a new fresh wallet for this purpose only):